 Over the past 16 years, editor Meredith Bodgas has worked for and written for some of the biggest American magazines and websites, from business to women's and men's lifestyle publications.
 She was the host of The Talent Economy Podcast.
 Before that, she was the editor-in-chief of Working Mother, a 41-year-old quarterly magazine published by Bonnier Corp., and a speaker for Fortune 500 clients.
 In 2019, she was named to the Folio: 100 list, honoring the best in the magazine industry.
-Her writing has appeared on NYTimes.com, BusinessWeek Online, Cosmopolitan.com and Thrive Global, among many others, and she's interviewed celebrities and Fortune 500 executives galore, some live on stage, others for her podcast, and others still for video segments.
+Her writing has appeared in The New York Times, Bloomberg Businessweek, Cosmopolitan and Thrive Global, among many others, and she's interviewed celebrities and Fortune 500 executives galore, some live on stage, others for her podcast, and others still for video segments.
 She lives just outside of New York City with her husband and sons.

 Led Working Mother to become a top 20 lifestyle brand on Facebook for interaction rate during the pandemic; invited by Facebook subsidiary CrowdTangle to present on the content and social strategy (see 43:00 in August 2020, Lifestyle Trends Series: Family & Parenting)